 How to Stop the Cycle of Bad Behavior

 Honestly, I strive to live my life by the instructions that I teach my children, which is to treat others the way we’d like to be treated.
-But the truth is – I don’t always live by that.
+But the truth is – I don’t always do that.
 I sometimes, better yet, many times put myself – my needs, my wants, and my desires before others.

 As a result, my selfish acts create more selfishness in my life.
 More directly, it creates more selfishness right in my home.

-There was a particular season years ago, where I wanted my husband to see me in a new and better light.
+There was a particular season many years ago, where I wanted my husband to see me in a new and better light.
 I felt like he didn’t see me the way I wanted him to see me.
 I constantly felt the need to defend myself and my actions.
 But in reality, my actions, or rather my seeds, were talking louder than my words.

 We don’t need to use our words to tell others how we are.
 Our day to day actions are already doing that.